IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

-To assure a fair and equitable review for selection of IADR/AADOCR award, fellowship and grant recipients, the following award scoring method is used for a consistent and proven approach to allow for a reliable review of award applications.
+To ensure a fair and equitable review for selection of IADR/AADOCR award, fellowship and grant recipients, the following award scoring method for each review criteria is used for a consistent and proven approach to allow for a reliable review of award applications.

 Scoring Method

-IADR/AADOCR uses the NIH Scoring for Grants and Funding, specifically the 9-point rating scale:
+IADR/AADOCR uses the NIH Scoring for Grants and Funding, specifically the 9-point rating scale for each review criteria:

 Overall Score Signifier HIGH 1 Exceptional 2 Outstanding 3 Excellent MEDIUM 4 Very Good 5 Good 6 Satisfactory LOW 7 Fair 8 Marginal 9 Poor COI Conflict of Interest The IADR/AADOCR scoring system uses this 9-point rating scale (1 = exceptional; 9 = poor) in whole numbers only (no decimals) for most award applications.[i]